 What You Need To Know And Do To Grow Your Facebook Audience

-Facebook is first and foremost a social media platform, an advertising media that is used mainly for socialising not selling.
+Facebook is first and foremost a social media platform, an advertising media that is used mainly for socializing not selling.
 People don’t go on to Facebook to buy, they go on to be entertained to connect with family, friends, and colleagues.
-If you remember this you are less likely to lose potential customers and grow your facebook’s fans.
+If you remember this you are less likely to lose potential customers and grow your Facebook fans.

 10 Tips To Grow Your Facebook Audience

 1. Learn To Give your fans want something to come back for.
 Too many small holistic or spiritual businesses focus on selling than nurturing.
 Marketing is all about building connections and trust.
-Don’t just try to sell, this rarely works on facebook especially for if you are a coach, healer, or therapist.
-You have to give your audience a good enough motivation to revisit, read, and share your page’s posts.
-Post engaging content, freebies that would be of value or interest to your ideal audience.
+Don’t just try to sell, this rarely works on Facebook, especially if you are a coach, healer, or therapist.
+You have to give your audience good enough motivation to revisit, read, and share your page’s posts.
+Post engaging content, and freebies that would be of value or interest to your ideal audience.
 Don’t be tempted to ask clients to share your pages or posts without an incentive.
-Occasionally is fine, but it can be off-putting to clients when a business constantly asks their audience to share their page or posts with nothing in return.
-This rule applies to ask other businesses to share your posts.
+Occasionally is fine, but it can be off-putting to clients when a business constantly asks its audience to share its page or posts with nothing in return.
+This rule applies to asking other businesses to share your posts.
 I have lost count of the requests I get from other FB business owners who ask me to share their posts or page with no offer of reciprocal support.

 4. Make Daily Regular Posts to remind potential customers you are there.
 Regular engaging content is good for Facebook algorithms.
-Make sure your posts are not just a few words or more.
-When possible don’t share someone’s post without any comment.
+Make sure your posts are not just a few words or more, share high-quality blogs on topics your audience will find beneficial.
+When possible don’t share someone’s post without any comments.
 Again Facebook algorithms are very clever.
 If you want your posts to be served on your audience’s Facebook feeds, you need to include quality relevant content.
 This should include engaging videos, attention-grabbing images, and titles.

 7. Never Post Your Products Or Services onto someone else’s page, this is like trying to set up a stall in someone else’s shop.
 You may be surprised by how many businesses try and do this.

 9. Share Related Articles, Blogs, Events… things your clients would be interested in and benefit from.
-Mutual sharing of blogs, videos, and other educational or content between fellow facebook business pages who have similar audience is good practice.
+Mutual sharing of blogs, videos, and other educational content between fellow Facebook business pages that have a similar audience is good practice.
 If done fairly it can be a win, win situation for you both.
 Sharing other people’s content makes your page more interesting and can be great for Facebook algorithms.
 It is all about what your audience wants.